- Design Ideas

 | Made in gloss and matt finish with an array of colours. | Hollow boards are exposed to attracting insects |

-PVC vs Plywood Kitchen Cabinets
+Simple Maintenance Tips For PVC Kitchen Cabinets

-PVC vs Metal Kitchen Cabinets
+Are PVC Kitchen Cabinets Worth Choosing?

 You may also like!